luguoxiang/traffic-envoy/README.md

 make build.images

 # Introduction
-The iptable config will change network to redirect all incoming and outcoming traffic to envoy container listen port.
+Envoy docker with config, the iptable rule will change network to redirect all incoming and outcoming traffic to envoy  listen port.